rsinghlab/AltumAge/README.md

 # AltumAge

 AltumAge is a pan-tissue DNA methylation epigenetic clock based on deep learning.
-For the pre-print of the paper, please click [here](https://www.biorxiv.org/content/10.1101/2021.06.01.446559v5).
+For the link to our paper published in npj Aging, please click [here](https://www.nature.com/articles/s41514-022-00085-y).

 ## Usage